History of Childwall: a village, a railway, and the car

 The most striking feature of this late 19th Century map is the Cheshire Lines railway which finally brought the trains to Childwall in 1879.
 Now part of the Liverpool Loop Line footpath, the track ran north-west to south-east, passing under the Manchester-Liverpool line at Broad Green.
 The station itself stood slightly away from the village itself, off Well Lane, the traces of which are only visible in the widening of the cycle track, and a path off the south-west side of the path.

-Right from the start a ramp was built which allowed foot traffic to pass over the railway.
+Right from the start a ramp allowed foot traffic to pass over the railway.
 On the 1894 map the ramp joins two fields, but now joins Bentham Drive with Chelwood Avenue via Lanfranc Way and Lanfranc Close.

-The number of houses is beginning to grow by this point, although the number is still low and the majority of houses are only being built to the south-west, in the direction of the ever-expanding Liverpool.
+The number of houses is beginning to grow by this point, although the number is still low.
+The majority of new houses stand to the south-west, in the direction of the ever-expanding Liverpool.

-Broad Lane is now marked as ‘Park Road’, and the area to the east of it is now named as Stand Park.
+Broad Lane is labelled ‘Park Road’.
+The area to the east of it is now Stand Park.

-Liverpool Polo Ground, on land now occupied by the roads between Hattons Lane and Taggart Avenue, has been laid out, although no detail is marked within its boundary.
+Liverpool Polo Ground sits on land now occupied by the roads between Hattons Lane and Taggart Avenue.

-Dudlow Lane, which was marked and named on the 1849-50 map, has the Liverpool Water Works on it, indicating the increasing density of population, and the forward-thinking of the local government.
+Dudlow Lane, which was marked and named on the 1849-50 map, has the Liverpool Water Works on it.
+This indicates increasing density of population, and the forward-thinking of the local government.
 The building marked as Dudlow Hall in 1849 is now Dudlow Grange.

-Although little may have changed on the ground, more detail has been added to the Liverpool Polo Ground in this addition, with a boundary marked on.
-The area has also joined several fields together, all contained within this boundary.
+Although little may have changed on the ground, more detail is shown.
+The boundary of the Liverpool Polo Ground is now shown.
+The area has also joined several fields together, all contained within it.

 Other than this, very little changed in Childwall between 1894 and 1908.
 While this is not a very long period, it goes some way to showing the continuing rural nature of the township.